The 12 Steps to Living Confidently: Legacy and Estate Planning

 - Supporting your favorite charities or arts organizations

-One flexible estate planning tool is a whole life insurance plan that not only provides a primary death benefit but also accumulates cash value1 and guarantees a certain amount of money will be left to your heirs.2 You can transfer a whole life insurance policy, with its cash value, into a trust, which creates tax advantages for your chosen beneficiaries.3 You can also gift money tax-free to pay for a whole life insurance policy for a beneficiary, to ensure they’re financially secure when you’re gone.
+One flexible estate planning tool is a whole life insurance plan that not only provides a primary death benefit but also can potentially accumulate cash value1 and guarantees a certain amount of money will be left to your heirs.2 You can transfer a whole life insurance policy, with its cash value, into a trust, which creates tax advantages for your chosen beneficiaries.3 You can also gift money tax-free to pay for a whole life insurance policy for a beneficiary, to ensure they’re financially secure when you’re gone.

 “I’ve got plenty of time to do this later.”